What is autism? Assessing Autism Spectrum Disorders Bright Tots information on child development

-includes the gathering of information through reliable standardized instruments combined with parent and professional
+gathering of information through reliable standardized instruments combined with parent and professional observations and

 Autism Spectrum Disorders and Evaluation

-Early detection of autism spectrum disorders has increased public awareness and has focus more attention on this class
+Early detection of autism spectrum disorders has increased public awareness and has focused more attention on this class of

-of developmental disorders.
-It has been clearly demonstrated that autism spectrum disorders are identifiable and
+developmental disorders.
+It has been clearly demonstrated that autism spectrum disorders are identifiable and relatively stable

-awareness of health care providers about the presentation of autism spectrum disorders in young children (including
+of health care providers about the presentation of autism spectrum disorders in young children (including their more limited

-their more limited skill development, particularly in language, cognitive, social behaviors).
-For example, it would be
+skill development, particularly in language, cognitive, social behaviors).
+For example, it would be difficult to judge

 Identifying Autism Spectrum Disorders Before Age 2

-in the autism diagnosis process.
-It has been demonstrated that autism can be reliably diagnosed by an experienced
+autism diagnosis process.
+It has been demonstrated that autism can be reliably diagnosed by an experienced clinician between

 Children with autism spectrum disorders consistently seem to demonstrate deficits in social-cognitive and social-